cpgo/authpipe/README.md

       }
     }

-In the AuthDef exampleabove , session tokens are not required and password checking is implied which means that the client does not need to advertise special support for it.
+In the AuthDef example above , session tokens are not required and password checking is implied which means that the client does not need to advertise special support for it.
 Required modules which are not implicit and which the client does not explictly say it supports will block authentication from proceeding.